About colon cancer

 People can be checked for colon cancer if they are:

-• requires only one stool sample (poop)
+• only needs 1 stool sample

 Symptoms